infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 ### Array checking

-If possible, avoid using the `in_array()` check because it will traverse the entire array and check if the value of the array is present in the array.
+If possible, avoid using the `in_array()` check because it will traverse the entire array and check whether the value of the array is present in the array.
 Instead, look up by key and use the `isset()` check.

 ```php
 <?php